LMS-Community/lms-community.github.io/docs/getting-started/beginners-guide-synology-docker.md

 !!! note
     In case you have any difficulties following this guide or have found some errors, please leave a note on the [forums](https://forums.slimdevices.com/forum/developer-forums/developers/1668265-documentation-update-call-for-volunteers).
 Thanks!

 If you have a Synology NAS which can run Docker containers, you are in luck!
-Check [here](https://www.synology.com/nl-nl/dsm/packages/ContainerManager) to check if your Synology NAS is able to run Docker containers.
+Look [here](https://www.synology.com/en-global/dsm/packages/ContainerManager) to check if your Synology NAS is able to run Docker containers.

+This guide uses our ["official" Docker image](https://hub.docker.com/r/lmscommunity/logitechmediaserver/).
+Source and the dockerfile of the image can be found [here](https://github.com/Logitech/slimserver-platforms/tree/HEAD/Docker).

 ## Assumptions